vb64/django.admin.geomap/README.md

     geomap_default_zoom = "3"
 ```

-### Default map zoom level when editing/viewing an object
+### Default map zoom level when editing/viewing an object in the admin panel

 In object edit form the center of the map coincides with the location of the object.
 The zoom level of the map can be set by using the `geomap_item_zoom` property of the `django_admin_geomap.ModelAdmin` class.